gunadarma-academy/asde-michi-backend/README.markdown

 + HTTP client app like [cURL](https://curl.haxx.se) or [Postman](https://getpostman.com)
 + [Node.js](http://nodejs.org): JavaScript in the server/backend LTS, currently version `4.4.x`
 + [Feathers](http://feathersjs.com): An open source web framework for building modern real-time applications.
-+ (Deprecated) [Hapi](http://hapijs.com): A very well designed server framework that is easy to understand, easy to create your own plugins, scales very well, cache options built in, and more
-+ (Deprecated) [Gulp](http://gulpjs.com): A task runner for your assets and more
 + No specific CSS framework here.
 Choose your own in the frontend you build

 ### Installation